Observational constraints on complex quintessence with attractive self-interaction

-The above models are made up of real scalar fields however, complex scalar fields should be considered since such fields (unlike the real case) have been invoked in many different sectors of particle physics \cite{Gu:2001tr} (such as the Higgs mechanism) and interestingly in the scene of ultra cold gases; they can be used to construct static distributions as Boson stars, configurations surrounding a black hole, so called wigs \cite{Ruffini69, Burt:2011pv}, and they can even define static configurations with an associated angular momentum number \cite{Alcubierre:2018ahf, Carvente:2019gkd}.
-Furthermore, a real quantized scalar field yields the same field equations as those obtained by using a classical complex scalar field \cite{Barranco:2010ib}.
+The above models are made up of real scalar fields.
+However, also complex scalar fields should be considered since such fields (unlike the real case) have been invoked in many different sectors of particle physics \citep{Gu:2001tr} (such as the Higgs mechanism) and interestingly in the scene of ultra cold gases \citep{RevModPhys.74.875}; they can be used to construct static distributions as Boson stars \citep{Ruffini69}, and also configurations surrounding a black hole, the so--called wigs \citep{Burt:2011pv}, and they can even define static configurations with an associated angular momentum number \citep{Alcubierre:2018ahf, Carvente:2019gkd}.
+Furthermore, a real quantized scalar field yields the same field equations as those obtained by using a classical complex scalar field \citep{Barranco:2010ib}.
 These reasons motivated us to consider a dark energy model described by a massive quintessence--complex scalar field with attractive self interaction.
-Such field was formerly studied by Suárez et. al. in \cite{Suarez:2016eez} and, in the present work, we revisited the idea focusing in the so-called peculiar branch solution of the Einstein-Klein-Gordon equations in order to obtain parameter restrictions of the potential consistent with the current precision observations.
-Although we are aware of the latest results regarding the possible dynamical behavior of the EoS \cite{2017NatAs...1..627Z} and the impossibility for a single canonical field to evolve crossing over $w=-1$ because of the no-go theorem \cite{quintomcai}, we are interested in exploring in detail the properties of the previously mentioned branch and in computing best fit values of their parameters, in order to have a quantitative description of the model and a clearer picture of what the model needs to be consistent with such a dynamical behavior of the dark energy.
+Such field was formerly studied in \citet{Suarez:2016eez} and, in the present work, we revisited the idea focusing in the so-called peculiar branch solution of the Einstein-Klein-Gordon equations in order to obtain parameter restrictions of the potential consistent with the current precision observations.
+Although we are aware of the latest results regarding the possible dynamical behavior of the EoS \citep{2017NatAs...1..627Z} and the impossibility for a single canonical field to evolve crossing over $w=-1$ because of the no-go theorem \citep{quintomcai}, it is interesting to explore in detail the properties of the previously mentioned branch and in computing best fit values of their parameters, in order to have a quantitative description of the model and a clearer picture of what the model needs in order to be consistent with such a dynamical behavior of the dark energy.